 We are becoming increasingly aware of the impact we have on the planet.
-It is important to make sure that we are not only making changes in our lifestyle to care for the planet, but as adults, it is also our responsibility to teach children about sustainability from an early age.
+It is important to make sure that we are not only making changes in our lifestyle to care for the planet, but as adults, it is also our responsibility to introduce sustainability to children from an early age.
 Talking about sustainability with kids is incredibly important to do, as the kids of today will be the adults of tomorrow.
 However, it can be tricky to know where to start.

 Simply put, sustainability is about changes we can make to help look after the planet.
 Changes that help protect animals, plants and our natural resources so that future generations will be able to enjoy them.
 Some adults might feel overwhelmed in expressing such important knowledge but luckily, sustainability is a concept that most children already understand very well.